szabgab/perlmaven.com/sites/en/pages/replacing-an-attribute-with-a-method.md

 a Person had an age attribute.
 Unfortunately as time passes, the person represented by that object had a birthday since then and so the age attribute does not reflect the correct number any more.

-Probably it was not a good idea in the first place that we used <b>age</b> as an attribute as it basically changes every second.
+Probably it was not a good idea in the first place that we used **age** as an attribute as it basically changes every second.
 Even if we only have birthdays once a year.

 It would have been much better to have an attribute "birthdate" as that's something fixed.